-Backpackers go dewy-eyed at the drop dead gorgeous island gem, Koh Phi Phi, with it’s translucent waters, jutting limestone cliffs and perfect white sandy shores.
-There is no doubting it is one of the most beautiful spots in Thailand.
+Backpackers go dewy-eyed at the drop dead gorgeous island gem, Koh Phi Phi, with its translucent waters, jutting limestone cliffs and perfect white sandy shores.
+There is no doubting it is one of the most beautiful islands in Thailand!

 Gypsy Village: About ten minutes walk from the main pier, these pink huts cost anywhere from 500-900 baht/night, depending on the season.
 They’re basic, but upgrades to air conditioning are available if you’re splashing the cash.

 Advantage: free snorkels!

 Seashell Hut: Found right in the heart of the town, on Phi Phi Corner, Seashell Hut is far from traditional Thai style!
 Far from the party beach, it’s a good option if you want to grab a decent nights sleep.
 Small rooms, but with lots of light, a wrap around balcony and TVs in the rooms.

 Dee Dee Beach House: Think wicker huts, set around a quaint little garden and you’re on the right lines.
 Fifteen minutes from the pier, this is one of the cheapest options.
 And there’s a great Thai Masseuse next door!